skip to Main Content

 The Careless Estate: Beneficiaries Suing on Behalf of the Estate

-The executor of a will has several responsibilities when administering an estate – including accounting for all estate assets, debts, and money exchanges coming into and out of the estate.
-When the executor is ready to distribute the estate to the beneficiaries, they are typically required to provide a comprehensive document accounting for everything going into and out of the estate to the beneficiaries.
+Executors have several responsibilities when administering an estate.
+This includes accounting for all assets, debts, and money exchanges coming into and out of the estate.
+When the executor is ready to distribute to beneficiaries, they are typically required to provide a copy of these accounts.
 Depending on the value and complexity of the estate, this can be an extremely detailed, complex document.
 In the case of a careless executor, beneficiaries might raise questions over where certain assets and accounts went during administration.

-Sometimes, an estate inheritance can change a beneficiary’s life significantly, and it can be stressful waiting to receive an inheritance when the executor is not managing the estate as expected.
-Unfortunately, some executors have been found guilty of attempting fraud and theft by stealing pieces of the estate and not accounting for them in their report to the beneficiaries.
-It’s important that beneficiaries proceed with caution in agreeing to the accounting details’ terms and ensure that all estate assets are accounted for.
+Sometimes, an inheritance can change a beneficiary’s life, and it can be stressful waiting when the executor is not managing assets as expected.
+Unfortunately, some executors have attempted theft by not accounting for assets in their report to the beneficiaries.
+It’s important that beneficiaries proceed with caution in agreeing to the accounting details.

-If a beneficiary who believes that the final estate accounts are not properly accounting for all the estate assets, there are two options available to them:
+If a beneficiary believes the final accounts are not proper, there are two options available to them:

 1. Forcing the executor to act; or,